-You can choose to have Accelerated Protection Structured through superannuation or outside of superannuation.
-Different terms and conditions apply depending on your choice, as outlined
+You can choose to have Accelerated Protection structured through superannuation or outside of superannuation.
+Different terms and conditions apply depending on your choice, as outlined in this PDS.

 If you choose to structure your Accelerated Protection cover through superannuation, TAL will issue the Policy to the trustee of the superannuation fund.
-You can choose to have the cover structured through TAL Super, a complying retail superannuation fund or your self-managed superannuation fund.
+You can choose to have the cover structured through TAL Super, a complying retail superannuation fund or your selfmanaged superannuation fund.